Bubbler-4/cargo-boj/README.md

 * Test cases are fetched once and then cached.
 * A colored diff is provided when a test fails with Wrong Answer.
+* The exit status is 1 if and only if:
+    * the problem is not one of "Special Judge (스페셜 저지)", "Two Steps (투 스텝)", or "Score (점수)", and
+    * the output is not identical to the expected output and/or the program finished with a runtime error.
+* `-p, --spj-prompt` flag is provided so that you can chain `test` and `submit` commands and still avoid submitting obviously incorrect solutions to SPJ problems.

 ```
 # Test main.rs against example test cases of problem 1000